Psychology and Human Services, BS

 Psychology of Social Justice

-Complete the following six required three-hour courses:
+Complete the required course:

 PSYC 3170The Psychology of the Africana3